Z0m6ie/CIFAR-10_PyTorch/README.md

-# CIFAR-10_PyTorch
+# CIFAR10-PyTorch
-Implement various models in PyTorch using the CIFAR 10 dataset
+A generic implementation to train, validate &amp; test various models on the CIFAR 10 dataset.
+All in PyTorch.